dinosk/icarus-exercise/README.md

 **Technische Universitaet Muenchen**

-Hi!
 This is my exercise for my application for the __Lightcurve modeling with Icarus__ project.

 This python app can create a plot of Flux vs Wavelength for 1 or more black bodies of certain temperatures, and calculate their U, B, V, R magnitudes based on alpha Lyr Flux values taken from Bessell et al. (1998) Johnson-Cousins-Glass System.